carlosmonteiro/personal-tools/README.md

 ## License

-This project is for personal use.
+This project is licensed under the MIT License.
 Individual scripts may have different licensing terms - check each script's documentation.

 ---

-*Last updated: November 2024*
+*Last updated: November 2025*